Why is Market Research required before starting a Business?

 And I am not alone in this world that shies away from doing market research.

-I know of a failed business (worth millions) that failed explicitly as they did not do market research to identify the paying capacity of their end customer.
+I know of a failed business (worth millions) that failed explicitly as they did not do market research to identify their end customer’s paying capacity.

 Unfortunately, they overestimated their service and launched it based on their misconceptions that customers would pay more for high-end service.